car rental dominican republic Jumbo Car

 The Dominican cuisine

-The Dominican Republic is a foodie’s paradise.
-This country full of history and culture has a lot of delicious dishes and refreshing drinks that reflect its diversity and traditions.
-Dominican cuisine is a mix of African, Spanish and Taino, an explosion of flavors that will make your taste buds happy.
+The Dominican Republic is a foodie's paradise.
+With centuries of history and culture, its culinary scene offers delicious dishes and refreshing drinks that reflect its diversity and traditions.
+Dominican cuisine blends African, Spanish and Taino influences into an explosion of flavours that will tantalise your senses!

 typical dishes of dominican gastronomy